 Both UK and Sweden follow the same trend as in the US survey.
 The Design Index studies conducted by the Design Council of UK tracked 61 design-led household brands and found that they outperformed FTSE 100 by over 200% in a 10-year period.
 The Swedish Industrial Design Foundation went further by placing companies on a “design ladder”, with those that place on the top strategic importance on design driving the highest shareholder value, in comparison to businesses that are ignorant of design lying at the bottom.

-Companies who have significant success usually have an appointed design director who is able to see and account for the business value of a design process, or have maintain long term working relationships with their designers.
 It is sometimes difficult to quantify design’s short-term impact on a business, and companies that lack the vision may find their hands tied when it comes to justifying their investment in design.
-Yet it is design that decides how to best position the product or service in a way that effectively addresses the target audience’s behaviour, desire and needs, allowing the business to be strongly poised in the market and successfully grow.
+Yet it is design that decides how to best position the product or service in a way that effectively addresses the target audience’s behaviour, desire and needs, allowing the business to be strongly poised in the market and successfully gr

 Thankfully, Chinese new generation seem to be basing their purchase on other values, especially those living in the coastal areas.
 They are rapidly upping their demands on products and services and are more than willing to pay premiums for quality.